-- Furthermore, colours of the book will not be true to their color and shade.
+Furthermore, the colours of the book will not be true to their colour and shade.

-- Lastly, using a flash/ artificial light will make you photographs look almost unprofessional.
-The background will be took dark and the book will look fake.
-Make use of the natural light to make the background look white and clean.
+Lastly, using a flash/ artificial light will make your photographs look almost unprofessional.
+The background will be too dark, and the book will look fake.
+Make use of natural light to make the background look white and clean.

 As we know angles are vital when shooting anything and can really affect the overall shot.
-There’s nothing wrong with taking a birds eye view of a book or even straight on, but sometimes it can look slightly amateurish.
+There’s nothing wrong with taking a straight-on shot of a book, but sometimes it can look slightly amateurish.

 Additionally, if you don’t get the alignment or position off the book right, it throws everything off and causes the image to look wonky.

-If your photographing books, instead of taking pictures of them individually why not pile your books up, (not too many or it will be to chaotic, and look more like a game of Jenga) Place the books in a stack at different angles so it creates more dimension within the images.
+If you are photographing books, instead of taking pictures of them individually why not pile your books up, (not too many or it will be too chaotic and look more like a game of Jenga)?
+Place the books in a stack at different angles so it creates more dimension within the images.

 Once you’ve arranged your books you need to find a background that is simple and not too distracting.
 White or cream, something soft or light should do it!
-Although you can use any colour in your shot as long as it’s one base color, no rainbow prints please.
+Although you can use any colour in your shot as long as it’s one base colour, no rainbow prints, please.

 This is because you need to make sure your viewers get the instant ‘ colour pop’ from the books and not the background, kind of defeats the point if your eyes are drawn to the background and not the books, doesn’t it?